MOL (company)

 MOL Plc.
-(Magyar OLaj- és Gázipari Részvénytársaság), also commonly known as MOL Group, is a Hungarian multinational oil and gas company headquartered in Budapest, Hungary.
+(Magyar OLaj- és Gázipari Részvénytársaság), also known as MOL Group, is a Hungarian multinational oil and gas company headquartered in Budapest, Hungary.
 Members of MOL Group include among others the Croatian and Slovak formerly state-owned oil and gas companies, INA and Slovnaft.
 MOL is Hungary's most profitable enterprise, with net profits of $770 million in 2019.
-The company is also the third most valuable company in Central and Eastern Europe and placed 402 on the Fortune Global 500 list of the world's largest companies in 2013 with a revenue equal to one fifth of Hungary's GDP at the time.
+The company is also the third most valuable company in Central and Eastern Europe and placed 402 on the Fortune Global 500 list of the world's largest companies in 2013.

 As of October 2021, the largest shareholder is the Mol New Europe Foundation with 10.49% ahead of Maecenas Universitatis Corvini Foundation and Mathias Corvinus Collegium Foundation, both with 10%, OmanOil Budapest with 7.14% and OTP and ING Bank with 4.9% and 4.48% respectively.
 Nearly 45% of shares are free floated.

-MOL is vertically integrated and is active in every area of the oil and gas industry, including exploration and production, refining, distribution and marketing, petrochemicals, power generation, trading and retail.
-As of 2021, MOL has operations in over 30 countries worldwide, employs 25,000 people, has 2,000 service stations in nine countries (mainly in Central and Eastern Europe) under six brands, and is a market leader in Hungary, Slovakia, Croatia and Bosnia Herzegovina.
-MOL's downstream operations in Central Eastern Europe manufacture and sell products such as fuels, lubricants, additives and petrochemicals.
+MOL is active in exploration and production, refining, distribution and marketing, petrochemicals, power generation, trading and retail.
+As of 2021, MOL has operations in over 30 countries worldwide, employs 25,000 people, has 2,000 service stations in nine countries (mainly in Central and Eastern Europe) under six brands.
+MOL's downstream operations in Central and Eastern Europe manufacture and sell products such as fuels, lubricants, additives and petrochemicals.
 The company's most significant areas of operations are Central and Eastern Europe, Southern Europe, North Sea, Middle East, Africa, Pakistan, Russia and Kazakhstan.

 MOL has a primary listing on the Budapest Stock Exchange and is a constituent of the BUX Index.
 As of October 2021, it has a market capitalization of $6 billion and is the second largest company listed on the Budapest Stock Exchange.
 MOL also has a secondary listing on the Warsaw Stock Exchange.

 History

 Foundation (1994–1995)

 On 1 October 1991, MOL was established as a legal successor, merging nine former members of the National Oil and Gas Trust, which had been established in 1957.
 By 1995, the actual integration of companies was completed, and the previously separated entities started to operate within one joint organization.
 MOL decided on a privatization strategy, in order to respond to international market, political and legal challenges, which the company was facing following the turmoil of the end of the Soviet Union.
-It thus became a pioneer in the regional consolidation of the oil and gas industry.